Send and receive data with webhooks

 Set your headers

-You can customize the headers that Customer.io sends with each request in order to support things like:
+You can customize the headers that Customer.io sends with each request:

 Content-Type